nrwl/workshop-nx-starter/docs/rxjs/lab-1.md

 ---

-You should NOT use the `async` pipe.
+For this lesson, don't use the `async` pipe yet!
 For now, you will manually subscribe to `assignedToUser` value changes.
 As such you will also need to manually unsubscribe.

 ---